 Skip advert

 Advertisement - Article continues below

 For simplicity, we’ve listed the most economical petrol cars first, followed by the diesel cars with the highest miles per gallon results in official WLTP testing.
-After these, we’ve also included plug-in hybrid models, which tend to offer the highest MPG figures out of any cars on sale.
+After these, we’ve also included self-charging and plug-in hybrid models, which tend to offer the highest MPG figures out of any cars on sale.

+Skip advert